If you're an EU business involved in distance selling to customers in the UK, find out how the VAT rules affect your sales.

 Waiting for your VAT registration

 If you’ve applied for voluntary registration you can choose the date when you want your registration to start.
-If you don’t receive your registration details by that date, you’ll have to start accounting for UK VAT from that date onwards, but you won’t be able to issue UK VAT invoices.
+If you do not receive your registration details by that date, you’ll have to start accounting for UK VAT from that date onwards, but you will not be able to issue UK VAT invoices.